 (f) 120-credit Bachelor (Honours) must be completed within a maximum of three years.

-25. Students who have not been enrolled for a period of three consecutive years will be deemed to have abandoned their qualification.
+28. Students who have not enrolled in a qualification, or who have withdrawn from all courses in the qualification over a period of three consecutive years will be deemed to have abandoned their qualification.
 Abandonment releases the University from its obligation to ensure a qualification can be completed.
-Students may be permitted to be readmitted to a subsequent current qualification should they meet the entry requirements at the time of readmission; credits previously achieved will be assessed and applied in accordance with current regulations.
+Students will be permitted admission to a current qualification should they meet the entry requirements at the time of admission; credits previously achieved will be assessed and applied in accordance with current regulations.

 Variations and Personal Programme Approvals

-26. The Pro Vice-Chancellor (or delegate) may, in such cases as they think fit, approve a personal programme of study which does not conform with the General Regulations or the Regulations for that degree, diploma or certificate while still conforming to the academic standards of the qualification (subject to specific rules).
+29. The Pro Vice-Chancellor (or delegate) may, at their discretion, approve a personal programme of study which does not conform with the General Regulations or the Regulations for that degree, diploma or certificate while still conforming to the academic standards of the qualification (subject to specific rules).

-(g) Variations will not be permitted in qualifications which have a total credit value of 60 credits or lower.
+(vii) Variations will not normally be permitted in qualifications which have a total credit value of 60 credits or lower.

 Transitional Provisions

-28. The University reserves the right to introduce such changes as it may judge to be necessary or desirable, including the addition, restructuring or withdrawal of qualifications, regulations and/or courses.
-Reasonable provisions will be made to enable students to complete any qualification which is discontinued or has its structure substantially altered, but such provision will not extend beyond the permitted time for completion.
+30. The University reserves the right to introduce such changes as it may judge to be necessary or desirable, including the addition, restructuring or withdrawal of qualifications, specialisations, regulations and/or courses.
+Reasonable provisions will be made to enable students to complete any such qualification or specialisation.
+Such provisions include, where necessary:

 Limitation of Entry